raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 You're the commander of Starship HEXA, the head of a space fleet dead-set on taking over the universe.
 You're well on your way to assuming control of everything that is and shall be, but your attack methods are a bit...unorthodox.
 We can't dwell on it for too long, though, so get out there and match those hexagons!

 HEXA is a unique, quick to pick up, and super fun logic puzzle game based on everybody's favorite polygon.
-Try for a high score in Arcade Mode, take on the dynamic Daily Run; or conquer over 50 unique challenges in Mission Mode!
+Try for a high score in Arcade Mode, take on the dynamic Daily Run; or conquer dozens of unique challenges in Mission Mode!
 See if you can't conquer the HEXAPLEX, wrangle those Power-ups, and maybe even become ruler of the universe along the way.

 Give it a try... it's *HEXA-good!*